nobledesktop/full-stack-react/4b-react-full-stack-database/readme.md

 Before we write any code, let's plan out how this is going to work from the user side.

-- The user will be on the `OneCharacter` page
+- The user will be on the `OneDebut` page
 - The user will click on a `edit details` button
-- The character's details (debut and debutYear) will change from being text, to being input fields
+- The debut's details (debut and debutYear) will change from being text, to being input fields
 - The user will change the text within the input fields
 - The user will click a `save` button
 - This will trigger a PUT request to our server
 - When the database is updated, it will return with the new data
-- The input fields will change back into being text, with the new character data
+- The input fields will change back into being text, with the new debut data

-These changes will all happen on the `OneCharacter` component
+These changes will all happen on the `OneDebut` component

-113. In `OneCharacter.js`, write a state variable called `isEditing`:
+113. In `OneDebut.js`, write a state variable called `isEditing`:

 ```jsx
 const [isEditing, setIsEditing] = useState(false);
 ```

-The idea is that when this is set to false, the character details will be plain text.
+The idea is that when this is set to false, the debut details will be plain text.
 When it is set to true, it will be an input field.

-114. For `character.debut` and `character.debutYear`, write a ternary operator that will render either text or an input based on our state variable `isEditing`:
+114. For `debut.debutFilm` and `debut.debutYear`, write a ternary operator that will render either text or an input based on our state variable `isEditing`:

 ```jsx
 <p>